MichaelCurrin/docker-quickstarts/README.md

 ### Usage

 - [Docker shell basics](/shell-basics.md)
+    - Follow the steps to download images from Docker Hub and create containers from them.
-    - Follow the instructions.
-You don't even need the repo cloned to run the commands.
+    - No `Dockerfile` or app directories needed.
+So you don't need to clone this repo to run the steps.
 - [Example projects](/examples/)
     - Follow instructions for each example you are interested in.
-The `Dockerfile` is important as it defines and base image and any configuration suitable for the app or chosen programming language.
+    -The `Dockerfile` is important as it defines and base image and any configuration suitable for the app or chosen programming language.

 ## License